camunda/camunda-docs/docs/guides/setting-up-development-project.md

 [Video link](https://youtu.be/a-0BtrRY4M4?t=2973)

-We will create a second worker that combines the value of a custom header with the value of a variable in the workflow.
+We will create a second worker that combines the value of a custom header with the value of a variable in the process.

 - Edit the `ZeebeService.cs` file and create a couple of DTO classes to aid with deserialization of the job: